MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lab-overview.md

 ## Reconnaissance playbook

 The second tutorial in this four part series is a reconnaissance playbook.
 Reconnaissance activities allow attackers to gain a thorough understanding and complete mapping of your environment for later use.
-The playbook explains the process of how to use real-world, publicly available hacking and attack tools to illustrate Azure ATP's capabilities in identifying and detecting suspicious activities and potential attacks.
+The playbook shows how an attacker can use common, publicly available hacking and attack tools to further illustrate Azure ATP's capabilities in identifying and detecting suspicious activities and potential attacks.

 > [!div class="nextstepaction"]
 > [Reconnaissance playbook](atp-playbook-reconnaissance.md)